-I used public transportation almost every single day and because of that I always went for the monthly ticket.
-The monthly ticket in 2016 was roughly $120 and was good for 30 days.
-Getting around with public transportation is relatively easy in NYC.
-I was not a huge fan of taking New York City’s buses because I was never quite sure when to get off as stops were hardly ever announced and there were no digital displays in the buses.
-I greatly enjoyed taking the subway and had 3 completely different subway stations within 10 minutes walking distance.
-Super convenient!
+I used public transportation every single day and always bought the monthly ticket.
+The monthly ticket in 2016 was roughly $120.
+Getting around with public transportation is super easy in New York City.
+While I wasn’t a huge fan of taking New York City’s buses in the beginning, I learned to love them.
+I greatly enjoyed taking the subway and had three different subway stations within 10 minutes walking distance.

-Here’s the thing: I am vegan, I love food and could eat all day, every day.
-I enjoy cooking and making my own meals and love shopping for food.
-My expenses for groceries ranged from $170 to $250 per month and that included all my meals: breakfast, lunch, dinner.
+I am vegan, I love food and could eat all day, every day.
+I enjoy making my own meals and love shopping for food.
+My grocery expenses were $200 per month on average and that included all of my meals: breakfast, lunch, dinner.
 I made a whole separate video about this topic that you can watch here.
-Buying healthy groceries in New York City can definitely be expensive if you don’t know your way around.
+Buying healthy groceries in New York City can definitely get expensive if you don’t know your way around.
+It’s again one of those things that can drastically decrease your cost of living in New York City.
 I got my staples at Wholefoods and Trader Joe’s and went to a local supermarket for most of my produce.
-My staples included but where not limited to: rice, oats, farro, beans, tofu, khale, apples and bananas.
+My staples included but were not limited to: rice, oats, farro, beans, tofu, kale, apples, and bananas.
 Your expenses will largely depend on how you eat.
 While I love rice and beans it’s not that I would want to eat that every day.
 I do like a bit of variety and enjoy trying new recipes.
 Whatever your budget, you can definitely make it work for you.

-New York City is a very wifi friendly city.
+New York City is a very WIFI friendly city.
 Lots of subway stops as well as shops have free wifi and whenever I needed it, it was right there.
-I therefore always choose a plan with just texts and minutes and paid roughly $10 per month.
+For this reason, I choose a plan with just texts and minutes and paid roughly $10 per month.
 My plan didn’t come with a contract and I simply paid on a month to month basis.
 The best provider for my needs was USmobile, I really loved their customer service and their website was super easy to use.
 If you aren’t someone who needs 1000 texts and 1000 minutes or a new phone every 6 months then providers like USmobile may be better suited for your needs and usage.

 That was it for my fixed expenses.